Managing a Remote Team While Working from Home

 Never assume!
 Instead, you should talk on a daily basis.

-Improve and prioritize internal communications
+Managing a Remote Team – Improve and prioritise internal communications

 Four tips to improve communication are:

 - Encourage open communication – this is a great way to identify any issues or obstacles.

 As we said in our previous point – never assume.
 It only takes a few minutes for a manger to send a message or pick up the phone and have a brief call.
 This will help employers ensure employees are on track, and it will help employees feel included.